Multinomial theorem: Generalized Pascal's triangle

 One can use the multinomial theorem to generalize Pascal's triangle or Pascal's pyramid to Pascal's simplex.
 This provides a quick way to generate a lookup table for multinomial coefficients.

+A related structure is the multinomial triangle, or generalized Pascal triangle of order m, which may be constructed using the recurrence relation:

+from which Pascal's rule is recovered when $m=2$.
+These multinomial coefficients can be written as closed-form expressions with bounded integer compositions: